The perfect homestyle sausage stuffing to round out your next holiday meal!

 Homestyle Sausage Stuffing

-- If needed, drain some of the grease from the skillet, but leave a little in the pan for cooking.
-Add the yellow onion and celery to the skillet and cook over medium heat until tender and translucent, about 5-8 minutes.
-Place cooked veggies in the bowl with the sausage.
+- Keeping heat on medium, add the yellow onion and celery to the skillet and cook over until tender and translucent, about 5-8 minutes.
+Scoop out cooked veggies and to the bowl with the sausage.

-- Pour the stuffing into the baking dish, spreading out into an even layer.
+- Pour the stuffing into the prepared baking dish, spreading out into an even layer.

 - Cut up the remaining 3 tablespoons of butter (creating 4-5 squares) and place evenly along the top of the stuffing.